Social security contributions

 The rules governing the taxation of superannuation entities are complex.
 Below is a brief summary of the current law.

 Employers must contribute on behalf of their employees' superannuation a set minimum percentage of the employee's earnings base, subject to limited exceptions, or be liable to a superannuation guarantee charge.
-The required superannuation guarantee percentage is currently 9.5% where it will remain so until 30 June 2021.
-From 1 July 2021, the rate will increase to 10% and will progressively increase up to 12% from 1 July 2025.
+The required superannuation guarantee percentage is currently 10% until 30 June 2022 (up until 30 June 2021, the rate was 9.5%).
+This will progressively increase up to 12% as follows:

 It is usually tax effective (subject to certain limits) for employees to forgo or 'sacrifice' part of their salary to allow employer superannuation contributions on their behalf above this minimum.
 There is no limit to the amount of contributions that can be claimed as a deduction.
 However, there are limits on the amount that can be contributed per individual per income year that are eligible to receive concessional (favourable) tax treatment.
-Concessional superannuation contributions can be made on behalf of an individual up to AUD 25,000 per annum.
-Individuals with superannuation balances of less than AUD 500,000 also have the ability to carry forward unused concessional contributions from up to the five previous financial years, and use the amounts to make additional concessional contributions during a particular financial year.
+Concessional superannuation contributions can be made on behalf of an individual up to AUD 27,500 per annum (AUD 25,000 per annum up until 30 June 2021).
+Individuals with superannuation balances of less than AUD 500,000 also have the ability to carry forward unused concessional contributions from up to the five previous financial years (but not before 2018/19) and use the amounts to make additional concessional contributions during a particular financial year.

 Individuals can also make non-concessional contributions to a superannuation fund (i.e. contributions that are not deductible).
-The annual non-concessional contribution cap is currently AUD 100,000 per year, subject to a three-year bring forward rule for those individuals aged under 65 years (and subject to a transitional rule where contributions made prior to 1 July 2017 will affect the total non-concessional contributions capacity over the following two years).
-The non-concessional cap is nil if the individual has a total superannuation balance greater than or equal to AUD 1.6 million as at 30 June of the previous financial year.
+The annual non-concessional contribution cap is currently AUD 110,000 per year (AUD 100,000 per year up until 30 June 2021), subject to a three-year bring forward rule for those individuals aged under 67 years (65 years for the 2020/21 and earlier financial years).
+The non-concessional cap is nil if the individual has a total superannuation balance greater than or equal to AUD 1.7 million (AUD 1.6 million for years commencing prior to 1 July 2021) as at 30 June of the previous financial year.

 Individuals aged 65 years or over can use the proceeds from the sale of their main residence to make ‘downsizer contributions’, limited to the lesser of AUD 300,000 and their share of the sale proceeds.
 These contributions are not tax deductible, and can be made regardless of other contribution caps and voluntary contribution restrictions.